 Yoga teaches love in all forms.
 Self-love, compassion for others, loving-kindness, and the idea that every being in the world is interconnected, and our behaviors set off a chain reaction of similar behavior.
 So, learning this kind of behavior helps addicts treat their bodies like an ally, not enemies.

-As far as how they treat others – compassion helps them realize how their actions negatively impact friends, family, and loved ones.
+How they treat others – compassion helps them realize how their actions negatively impact friends, family, and loved ones.
 There is a concept in yoga called “Ahimsa” or “non-harming,” which means to be conscious of not harming others in word, deed, or action.
 Practicing ahimsa consistently would lead an addict away from the selfish behaviors of full-fledged addiction.

 As always, treatment programs for drug addiction are an extensive and comprehensive endeavor.
 Usually, it isn’t just one thing that will take care of the issue, but multiple factors and lifestyle changes, coupled with professional help.
 Yoga is a wonderful addition to addiction treatment in any phase – prevention, treatment, and sobriety maintenance.